 Google's Smart Bidding then learns what a good lead looks like, not just what a good click looks like.
 Bid adjustments happen automatically across keywords, devices, locations, and times of day based on which combinations generate qualified phone calls versus which ones generate window-shoppers.

-For most service businesses this single change shifts ad performance noticeably within 4–6 weeks.
-The bidding gets smarter at finding the right kind of clicks — and you stop paying for the wrong ones.
+For most service businesses this single change shifts ad performance noticeably within 4 to 6 weeks.
+The bidding gets smarter at finding the right kind of clicks, and you stop paying for the wrong ones.

 Setting it up